Lumavate-Team/documentation/PROPERTIES.rst

 Toggle
 ^^^^^^

- Toggle allows studio users to set a boolean value between "on" and "off".
+ Toggle allows studio users to set a boolean value using a toggle.
+The toggle is labled "on" and "off".

  .. code-block:: javascript